osalvador/ReplicaDB/docs/docs.md

 # Each row is a different object in s3
 sink.connect.parameter.row.isObject=true
-sink.connect.parameter.row.keyColumn=[The name of the source table column used as an object key in AWS S3] sink.connect.parameter.row.contentColumn=[the name of the source table column used as a payload objet of the object in AWS S3]
+sink.connect.parameter.row.keyColumn=[The name of the source table column used as an object key in AWS S3] sink.connect.parameter.row.contentColumn=[the name of the source table column used as a payload object of the object in AWS S3]
 ```

 Example: